Trust Administration Attorneys in Valencia

 and sizes.
 Sometimes, the work is relatively easy to complete.
 Other times,

 it is extremely complicated.
 In our experience, the older the living trust,

 the more complicated it is to administer for married couples.
 That's because

 California living trusts created prior to 2010 have sophisticated tax planning clauses that require

-require the trustee to file extra tax returns every year that the surviving
+They may also require the trustee to file extra tax returns every year

-spouse is alive, as well as many other extraneous tasks.
-While this planning
+that the surviving spouse is alive, as well as many other extraneous tasks.

-apply to people who have less than $11.7 million in assets (over $23 million
+taxes) do not apply to people who have less than $11.7 million in assets

-for a married couple in 2021).
-By the way, this highlights the point that
+(over $23 million for a married couple in 2021).
+By the way, this highlights

-you ought to really do yourself and your loved ones a favor and update
+the point that you ought to really do yourself and your loved ones a favor

 For information about what needs to be done when assets are not held in